micharbet/CLE/doc/Modules.md

 ## What are modules

-Besides basic fuctionalities CLE is extensible framework.
-Various modules can In addition to basic fuctionalities the CLE is in fact extensible framework.
+In addition to basic fuctionalities the CLE is in fact extensible framework.
 Various modules can be added to enhance or modify the environment.
 For example CLE doesn't contain functions to backup/restore settings.
 If there is a module providing this it can be downloaded and installed.
 Important word here is "to download".
 Remember, CLE itself is one resource file only!
-But it can execute several files if they exist and uses it's own repository to find and download those files on user's request.
-The reason for using own repository is compatibility among various distributions and operating systems so there is no dependancy on rpm/deb/etc packaging system nor the OS flavour (meaning Linux/*BSD/Solaris/...)
+But it can execute several files if they exist.
+CLE uses it's own repository to find and download those files on user's request.
+The reason for using own repository is compatibility among various distributions and operating systems so there is no dependancy on rpm/deb/other packaging system nor the OS flavour (meaning Linux/*BSD/Solaris/...)

 Modules are internally stored in `$HOME/.cle folder`.
 Various types of modules